Vaginal Prolapse Surgery

 Why It Is Done

-Repair of a vaginal vault prolapse is done to manage symptoms such as sagging or drooping of the top of the vagina into the vaginal canal, urinary incontinence, and painful intercourse.
+Vaginal prolapse surgery is done to manage symptoms such as sagging or drooping of the top of the vagina into the vaginal canal, urinary incontinence, and painful intercourse.

 How Well It Works

-There are many surgical ways to fix a vaginal vault prolapse.
-The kind of surgery you have will depend on the doctor performing it, where you have it done, and your unique health situation.
+There are many surgical ways to fix a vaginal wall prolapse (vaginal vault prolapse).
+The kind of surgery you have will depend on the doctor performing it, where you have it done, and your own health situation.
 Experts disagree about which surgery gives patients the best results.footnote 1

-- Mild buttock pain for 1 to 2 months following surgery.
+- Mild buttock pain for 1 to 2 months after surgery.

 - Urinary incontinence.